carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190812.md

 21. Recreated 1009 reports to align with new case record structure.  >> to another week
 22.
 23. Monitored progress of operational steps taken to help facilitate/prepare for the redesign of Client Status-Service.
 Prepared questions and sample cases.
 Incorporated feedback into structural design.
 Discussed possible recategorization of Programs/Events/Education activities.  ??? status
+24. Continued to design Status-Service structure in Salesforce [by running through categories and scenarios and operational procedures]
-24. Monitored for issues after rollout of new Forms.
+25. Monitored for issues after rollout of new Forms.
 XX form may need a different setup.
 Answered basic questions/clarifications from case management team as they arose.
-25. Refined paper version forms w Valentina. >> to another week.
+26. Refined paper version forms w Valentina. >> to another week.
-26.
+27.
-27. Monitored for initial issues after rollout of iPads.  >> to another week.
+28. Monitored for initial issues after rollout of iPads.  >> to another week.
-28. Addressed push/get integration errors between Forms and Case Record as they arose.  (income and age of onset data validation adjustments)
+29. Addressed push/get integration errors between Forms and Case Record as they arose.  (income and age of onset data validation adjustments)

 22. Observed a client intake conducted by case manager. >> to another week